Table of Contents

 Let’s say you are experiencing a variety of symptoms and found they could be the result of an amino acid deficiency or excess.
 You decide to spend two or three hundred dollars (or more) on this analysis.
 After all, every essential amino acid has a laundry list of potential symptoms and diseases associated with each amino acid.

 However, an amino acid test does not include nutritional and toxic elements.
-Many essential amino acids require many essential minerals (e.g. magnesium, zinc, iron, copper, etc.) as well as a variety of vitamins throughout many metabolic pathways.
+Essential amino acids require many minerals (e.g. magnesium, zinc, iron, copper, manganese, etc.) as well as a variety of vitamins throughout many metabolic pathways.
 These additional nutrients are essential cofactors.
 Because minerals are an essential component throughout many metabolic pathways, a mineral analysis would also be required to complete your amino acid formula.
+All of these nutrients are important for nutrient transport.

 In addition, toxic elements also need to be addressed at the same time because they interfere either directly or indirectly with all essential nutrients.
 As such, a variety of amino acids, vitamins, and minerals are required to detox the body of toxic elements.

 As you can see, this top-down approach will require additional analyses just to become a foundational approach for basic nutrition and increase its effectiveness.
 This becomes much more expensive.
-An amino acid test is usually two to three times more expensive than a hair tissue mineral analysis!
+An amino acid test, depending on the type of test and the analytes count, it may be two to three times more expensive than a hair tissue mineral analysis!

 The bottom-up approach to basic nutrition.